Victorian fashion

-Victorian fashion consists of the various fashions and trends in British culture that emerged and developed in the United Kingdom and the British Empire throughout the Victorian era, roughly from the 1830s through the 1890s.
-The period saw many changes in fashion, including changes in styles, fashion technology and the methods of distribution.
-Various movement in architecture, literature, and the decorative and visual arts as well as a changing perception of gender roles also influenced fashion.
+Victorian fashion consists of the various fashions and trends in clothing in British culture that emerged and developed in the United Kingdom and the British Empire throughout the Victorian era, roughly from the 1830s through 1900.
+The period saw many changes in fashion, including changes in styles, fashion technology and methods of distribution.
+Various movements in architecture, literature, and the decorative and visual arts as well as a changing perception of gender roles also influenced fashion.